-This does not mean that such a discussion will be of the type referred to in Article 16, Section 2, National Agreement.
+This does not mean that such a discussion will be of the type referred to in Article 16, Section 2, 1981 National Agreement.
 It can be merely a work-related exchange between the supervisor and the carrier with the DUVRS evaluation as a focus.
-DUVRS evaluations should not be the basis for a discussion concerning the letter carrier's efficiency held pursuant to Article 16, Section 2.
-The efficiency of a letter carrier can be more appropriately determined by a mail count pursuant to 141.2, M-39 Handbook.
+DUVRS evaluations should not be the basis for a discussion concerning the letter carrier's efficiency held pursuant to Article 16, Section 2., since the efficiency of a letter carrier can more appropriately be determined by a mail count pursuant to 141.2, M-39 Handbook.